STEAM Learning at La Casa Preschool

 Integrating STEAM into Play Based Curriculum

 Through their play, our students (ages 2 1/2 - 5) learn STEAM fundamentals (language and literacy, mathematical and scientific concepts); how to make, build, design and write their ideas; how to explore the opportunities put before them and to accept the challenge and risk of new things.
 Each opportunity to learn becomes relevant and meaningful to students when allowed to freely manipulate, investigate, disassemble, recreate or become immersed in an unscripted setting.
 For example, we regularly hold "STEAM Fairs" for our students in which a set of blocks becomes a lesson in geometry and a discarded key board transforms into a command center for telecommunications to the farthest space station outpost.
 Magnetic tiles become a skyscraper complete with annex buildings and infrastructure.
 Crayons, markers, paint brushes are the tools of master artisans and designers.
 None comes with instructions or parameters, judgement or limits.
+Our STEAM curriculum follows NAEYC (National Association for the Education of Young Children) best practices.
 Through these activities, we are preparing our students for kindergarten and beyond.